Gardening gifts 2023: 60 top gift ideas for gardeners

 Finding that perfect gift for the gardener in your life can be hard work.
 Unless they're a complete gardening novice, your gardening friend or loved one probably has quite a lot of the tools, clothes and seeds that they need.
-But Christmas shopping doesn't have to be a chore.
-In fact, we've done a significant amount of the work for you.
+But shopping doesn't have to be a chore.
+In fact, when it comes to finding the perfect gardening gifts we've done a significant amount of the work for you.

 We've put together the below list of unusual, innovative, unique gifts for gardeners who have everything.
 But there should be gardening gift ideas to suit every level of garden knowledge, from people who you want to encourage into gardening, to those who are starting their journey, to those who are experts.

 Behind the scenes at our gardening gift guide shoot